Contents

 It heads south and seawards at Abergavenny, past the Blorenge mountain and Monmouthshire countryside, passing close to the Roman amphitheatre at Caerleon.

-It then runs through the city of Newport, by which time it’s subject to the second highest tidal range in the world.
-At low tide two huge banks of mud are revealed, and in 2002 one of these yielded what is possibly the best preserved medieval ship in Europe, a trading vessel possibly from northern Spain, which seems to have sunk there during repair work.
+It then runs through the city of Newport, by which time it’s subject to the second-highest tidal range in the world.
+At low tide two huge banks of mud are revealed.
+In 2002 one of these yielded what is possibly the best preserved medieval ship in Europe, a trading vessel possibly from northern Spain.
+It seems to have sunk there during repair work.

 Newport is well worth a detour to see the superb early 20th century Transporter Bridge, the longest of its kind in the world, which carries vehicles across the river on a gondola.